slinkydeveloper/slinkydeveloper.github.io/source/_posts/2018-12-15-Debts-Manager-Tutorial-Contract-Design.md

     security:
       - loggedUserToken: []
 ```

+In `getUsers` we defined a very basic search functionality with the optional query parameter `filter`

 In `getConnectedUser` I prefeered to define the request schema directly inside the request body definition because It's a schema strictly related to this operation and It isn't parent of any other schema.